 An airtight jar will not only preserve the quality and aroma of your weed but will also help prevent your room or car from wreaking of weed.

 How to store edibles

 Edibles are best stored in a refrigerator at temperatures in the low 30s.
 Edibles with ingredients prone to spoiling can develop mold if they sit out at room temperature for long periods.
 Weed-infused candies or gummies do not have such a problem.

 You can also store edibles in the freezer.
 If you do this make sure to wrap them well with aluminum foil or plastic wrap to avoid freezer burn.
 Cannabutter is also best stored in an air-tight jar in a refrigerator.
 Weed-infused butter and oil can also be put in the freezer but this can be rather inconvenient because they have to thaw before being used.

 How to store concentrates

-Just like flower, concentrates should be left in a cool, dark place, under 70 degrees Fahrenheit.
+Live resin, however, can scoop out of glass jars easily.
+Concentrates should be left in a cool, dark place, under 70 degrees Fahrenheit.
 Storing it in the refrigerator also works.